-- 4.1 The Principal has the option of hiring a replacement secretary on the day that their regular secretary is absent due to illness or for other approved leave.
-Unless there are extreme extenuating circumstances a replacement secretary shall not be hired to fill a vacancy resulting from their regular secretary's absence while on a vacation day or vacation period. - 4.2 The replacement secretary costs will not be charged to the school budget unless the hours worked by the replacement exceed the daily allotted hours.
+- a) The Principal has the option of hiring a replacement secretary on the day that their regular secretary is absent due to illness or for other approved leave.
+Unless there are extreme extenuating circumstances a replacement secretary shall not be hired to fill a vacancy resulting from their regular secretary's absence while on a vacation day or vacation period. - b) The replacement secretary costs will not be charged to the school budget unless the hours worked by the replacement exceed the daily allotted hours. - c) Head school secretaries will not be replaced while on vacation or during a vacation period.